 Hide () and expand () the scene overview at the upper right corner of the panel.

-To add a new scene to your Holo, you need to click on the plus button in the scene overview panel on the left-hand side.
-You can select any scene type to add to your current Holo.
+To add a new scene to your HoloBuilder project, you need to click on the green plus button in the project panel.
+You can select any scene type to add to your project by selecting the corresponding tab in the popup as shown in figure 1.

-Adjust the orientation of your added photosphere and straighten out tilted images.
-Click the rotation icon located in the working area to change to the ‘Rotate Sphere’ mode.
-Rotate your sphere in three dimensions to get the right perspective.
+Adjust the calibration of your added scenes or time travel scenes and straighten out tilted images.
+Click the rotation icon located in the upper-right corner of the display to change to the ‘Rotate Sphere’ mode.
+Rotate the 360° images of the selected scene in three dimensions to get the right perspective by dragging the corresponding toggle switch as shwon in figure 5.

 Alternatively, you can make use of our integrated search box to find 3D models on the web.
 Since you have to first download these from external sites, they are not automatically added to your HoloBuilder project.
 However, you can directly drag & drop them from your browser’s download bar onto HoloBuilder’s “Add Object or Image” dialog box and they will be instantly added to your project.
 The correct file formats are preselected in our meta-search.

-Learn more about adding 3D models to your HoloBuilder project with this comprehensive tutorial on ‘How to Add Custom 3D Models to Your Holos’.
+Learn more about adding 3D models to your HoloBuilder project with this comprehensive tutorial.

 Manipulate 2D/3D objects